How Much Do You Need to Retire

 What you will find in real life is that the biggest determinant in how much money you can withdraw each year from your retirement fund will be dependent on when your retirement starts and your asset allocation.
 That’s why the model portfolios and the first investing strategy for retirement that I present to you in this book are so vitally important.

-If you were lucky enough to retire in the 1980’s you had a long 20 year bull market during your retirement years in which stock prices continually increased until 2000.
-If you took out 4% a year you were able to sustain and possibly increase your retirement lifestyle.
+If you were lucky enough to retire in the 1980’s you had a long 20-year bull market during your retirement years in which stock prices continually increased until 2000.
+If you took out 4% a year, you were able to sustain and possibly improve your retirement lifestyle.

 On the flip side, those folks who were unlucky enough to retire in 2000 saw their retirement incomes plunge because of the devastating dot com stock market crash.
 Many are just now beginning to get back to even in the stock market.

 The bond market itself has been in a bull market the last 30 years.
-Eventually that will come to an end as interest rates will assuredly have to increase at some point hurting bond investments.
-We could also potentially run into high inflation like we did in the 1970’s.
+Eventually, that will come to an end as interest rates will assuredly have to increase at some point hurting bond investments.
+We could also potentially run into high inflation as we did in the 1970s.
 There’s no reason to fret about it though.

 As you will read under the Portfolio Rebalancing lesson, it is pure folly to try to predict the future with any degree of accuracy.
 It will only end up costing you money.
 Your best protection is a good diversified investment plan which I will outline to you as we go along.

 The bottom line is that retiring is always risky unless you have a defined and guaranteed pension plan backed by the US Government, but even that is coming into question for some retirees.
-Pension funds are having trouble funding their large pension plans due to the flat stock market prices of the past 10 years and low interest rates of the last 6 years.
+Pension funds are having trouble funding their large pension plans due to the flat stock market prices of the past ten years and low-interest rates of the last six years.

 A Simple Savings Plan